-The maximum remuneration specified by the Supervisory Board under Section 87a (1) sentence 2 No. 1 AktG for the members of the Management Board was not exceeded in the year under review.
+The maximum remuneration specified by the Supervisory Board under Section 87a (1) sentence 2 No. 1 AktG for the members of the Management Board was not exceeded in the reporting year.
 There was no repayment or retention of variable remuneration or deviations from the remuneration system.

 In the past financial year, no advances were paid to members of the Management Board and no loans were made.
-The members of the Management Board neither received nor were they promised benefits from third parties with regard to their activities on the Management Board in the 2023 financial year. \mathcal{Q} GRI 2-21
+The members of the Management Board neither received nor were they promised benefits from third parties with regard to their activities on the Management Board in the 2024 financial year. $\mathscr Q$ GRI 2-21